frend-fedigo/search-my-instance/README.md

 # Search-My-Instance

-Search-My-Instance is a Google Chrome extension that enhances your Fediverse experience by allowing you to quickly search for selected text, links or names on your preferred Fediverse instance, such as Friendica, directly from your browser's context menu.
+Search-My-Instance is a Chromium extension that enhances your Fediverse experience by allowing you to quickly search for selected text, links or names on your preferred Fediverse instance, such as Friendica, directly from your browser's context menu.

 #  Installation